You are here

 • Human and animal pathogens, including viruses

 This activity fills key data gaps by identifying and mapping key ECs in freshwaters.
-This project links to work done by the Flows of Antimicrobial resistance and pathogens through environment to food chain project on antibiotic and ARG quantification methods in soils, manures and crops and some shared aspects of Bayesian Belief Network modelling, and the Understanding the dynamics of antimicrobial resistance genes (ARGs) flux in the soil, animals and humans in different fertilisation practices for grasslands project on quantifying antibiotics in soil samples.
+This project links to work done by the Flows of Antimicrobial resistance and pathogens through environment to food chain project on antibiotic and ARG quantification methods in soils, manures and crops and some shared aspects of BBN modelling, and the Understanding the dynamics of antimicrobial resistance genes (ARGs) flux in the soil, animals and humans in different fertilisation practices for grasslands project on quantifying antibiotics in soil samples.

 Understanding the emergent and future risks to water quality in the environment